The City Under the City

 On display from this period of time are a range of ceramic, glass and metal artifacts that show the state of those crafts at the time as well as scale models of dwellings and other arcitecture of the period.

-Dominican Square was historically known as a fish market, this part of the location’s history is also featured in the Mintmaster’s Cellar.
+Dominican Square was historically known as a fish market, this part of the location’s history is also featured in this Cellar.